 Compressors are one of the essential elements in industrial sites as they offer easy support to heavy-duty operations.
-It is necessary to choose the most appropriate types of compressor to provide a useful source of electricity for the tools.
+It is necessary to choose the most appropriate Type of Air Compressor to provide a useful source of electricity for the tools.

 What Is An Air Compressor ?

-The air compressor refers to a machine used in industries to convert one type of energy into another that can be stored and eventually used later.
-Air compressors are powered using diesel, gas engines, and electric motors.
+The types of compressor refers to a machine used in industries to convert one type of energy into another that can be stored and eventually used later.
+Different types of Air compressors are powered using diesel, gas engines, and electric motors.

 What Are The Types Of Compressors ?

-Depending on the type of compression, the types of air compressors may be positive displacement or dynamic displacement.
+Classification of compression Depending on the types of compression, may be positive displacement or dynamic displacement.

-Nonetheless, in the industrial sectors, some of the most common types of compressor that are used include the following:
+Nonetheless, in the industrial sectors, some of the most common types of compressors that are used include the following:

 1. Positive Displacement Compressor

 This type of compressor can generate power using air displacement.
-These air compressors have a different internal working mechanism, but the working principle remains the same for almost all compressors.
+These air compressors have different internal working mechanisms, but the working principle remains the same for almost all compressors.

 2. Reciprocating Compressors